No. 19 USC dominates 1st half in 72-58 win over Oregon

 Max Agbonkpolo hit a 3-pointer from the right corner for the Trojans, sparking a 5-0 run capped by Mobley’s third dunk of the game that kept them ahead 72-56.

-The Ducks outscored USC 36-29 in the second half, but were held without a field goal over the final 5 minutes.
+The Ducks outscored USC 36-29 in the second half, but were held without a field goal over the final five minutes.

 BIG PICTURE

 Oregon: The Ducks have three games left, all on the road, but two of their opponents have losing records.
+“We’re going to have to get energized,” Altman said.

-USC: The Trojans responded fiercely from a nine-point weekend loss to Arizona that dropped them two spots in the Top 25 this week and snapped their seven-game winning streak.
+USC: The Trojans responded fiercely from the nine-point Arizona loss that dropped them two spots in the Top 25 this week and snapped their seven-game winning streak.
 They’ve won 14 of their last 16 and have four games remaining — three on the road — ahead of the Pac-12 Tournament in Las Vegas.
+“We control our own destiny,” Eaddy said.
+“It’s going to be a tough road but we’re ready.”

 UP NEXT